Kosyyy/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 9.Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

 Return value: the pointer to dest

+10.Write a function that convert a string to an integer.
+11.Create a program that generates random valid passwords for the program